Advice On How To Talk To A Boy

 Practice confidence with positive self-talk

 An important factor in talking to boys, someone of the opposite sex, or to anyone at all, is building your confidence and self-esteem.
-Self-esteem involves your general feelings about yourself and your relationship to the world, and can be influenced by a wide range of factors from family and home life to social interactions and professional settings.
+Self-esteem involves your general feelings about yourself and your relationship to the world and can be influenced by a wide range of factors from family and home life to social interactions and professional settings.

 Having better self-esteem often leads to better mental health.
 You may worry less about inconsequential things like people staring at you, adapt easier to new social environments, and gain more confidence in your own capabilities.
-When you love and value yourself, it can be easier to start a conversation with a guy, girl, or anyone else.
+When you love and value yourself, it can be easier to start a conversation with a boy, girl, or anyone else.

 With higher self-esteem you’ll also feel better about ending conversations with people who don’t express interest in chatting.
 Not everyone wants to engage in conversation or talk about the same things.
 If someone isn’t showing a genuine interest in you and what you have to say, you’ll feel comfortable excusing yourself from the conversation.